commercetools/nodejs/docs/sdk/api/sdkMiddlewareHttp.md

 Creates a [middleware](/sdk/Glossary.md#middleware) to handle HTTP requests for the commercetools platform API.

+The HTTP middleware can run in either a browser or Node.js environment.
+For Node.js environments it is important to either have a `fetch` implementation either globally available via e.g. [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch) or to pass it in as an argument (see below) via e.g. [node-fetch](https://github.com/bitinn/node-fetch).
+In browsers without a native `fetch` implementation any well known `fetch` polyfill should be compatible with the middleware such as [whatwg-fetch](https://github.com/whatwg/fetch) or [unfetch](https://github.com/developit/unfetch).

 #### Named arguments (options)

 1.  `host` _(String)_: the host of the HTTP API service